Do you love flash fiction?

-There is no official submitting, though I have put up a Facebook event page and a temporary Facebook Group where people like to share and keep each other’s spirits up.
+There is no official submitting, though I will re-open the private Facebook Group where people like to share and keep each other’s spirits up.
 But many people participate without ever sharing anything and that’s also great.

 Do you critique them?